Grants

 • Applicants may be orthopaedic or neurosurgery residents/fellows

-• Applicants should remain residents/fellows throughout the course of their project and see it to completion at the same institution.
-Training must not be completed before December 31, 2024.
+• Applicants should remain residents/fellows for the entire duration of their project and see it to completion at the same institution

-• Duration: Projects should be focused and capable of completion within 12 months of funds being received
+• Projects should be focused and capable of completion within 12 months of funds being received

 Specifications: